moccalotto/kaos/_brainstorms/dire.md

 * Starwars (mostly the alliance).

 There are cyborgs and other races that are possibly the products of long-ago magical manipulation or genetic tampering.

+Interstellar travel is not available to the playable races.
+Certain space demons may come from outside the solar system or even outside the galaxy.

+There is more than one inhabitable planet, however only one planet that fully supports all life.
+The other planet is mostly a mining-planet where orks, trolls and dwarves compete for resources.
+The asteroid belt around the mining planet is rife with strife (ding ding)

 Movie clips: